 A one-to-one specialist parenting programme for parents of children aged 2-9 years

-EPaS is a targeted parenting intervention that can be delivered one to one at home or in a clinic, to parents of children aged 2-9 years.
+Enhancing Parenting Skills (EPaS) is a targeted and evidence based parenting intervention that can be delivered one to one at home or in a clinic, to parents of children aged 2-9 years.

 It allows for an individualised approach in supporting parents who find child behaviours particularly difficult to manage.
 It supports parents as agents for promoting positive change in their children, by engaging them in the problem-solving process that empowers them to meet achievable goals.